arthurcluet/minesweeper/README.md

 # C# Minesweeper
  C# implementation of the minesweeper game.

-## Rules

-- Click on one of the boxes to display the number of mines located around it.
-- The game is lost if you click on a mine.
+ The game is played with left and right click only.

-- Right-clicking on a square places a flag.
+## Features

-- You can chose the percentage of mines before starting a game, it gets harder with more mines.
+- Choosing the percentages of mines

-The number of remaining mines appears at the top right of the screen.
+- Display of the number of remaining mines
-**Good luck!**

-## About

-This game was made for testing purposes.

-The idea was mainly to manipulate a grid and respect the rules of the deminer.
-The graphical interface uses images and is perhaps not done in the best way but it works fine!
+- The box initially clicked will never have mines around it (the grid is generated on first click)

 ## Screen capture